vapstack/rbi/README.md

 queries.
 It is not a struct field and cannot be declared with tags.
 `Options.Index["$key"]` is also invalid.

-For numeric-key databases, `$key` becomes available automatically when the database has at least one indexed field.
+For numeric-key databases, `$key` becomes available automatically in indexed mode.
 It uses the runtime key universe and does not need separate key storage.

 For string-key DB, support is opt-in using `EnableStringKeyIndex` option.
-A separate in-memory unique string index is automatically maintained when enabled.
+A separate in-memory unique string index is maintained when enabled.

 ### Aggregation